oncvpsp/oncvpsp/doc/libxc_use.md

 ## USING LIBXC

-To use the vast array of possible libxc functions, the input variable iexc on the first line of input data must be set to a negative number formed (usually) from a pair of THREE DIGIT integers,
+To use the vast array of possible libxc functionals, the input variable `iexc` on the first line of input data must be set to a negative number formed (usually) from a pair of THREE DIGIT integers,